IMpcuong/dot/awesome-git/README.md

 git switch -
 ```

-- Turn off this advice by setting config variable `advice.detachedHead` to `false`P
+- Turn off this advice by setting config variable `advice.detachedHead` to `false`.